KooperL/marketo-developer.en/help/mobile/push-notifications.md

     marketoSdk.initializeMarketoPush(SENDER_ID,"ChannelName");
     ```

-    If using Adobe Launch Extension, use these instructions
+    If using [!DNL Adobe Launch] Extension, use these instructions

     ```java
     // Enable push notification here.
 The push notification channel name can by any string